-- The Advanced Options button is used to specify advanced settings for the selected Gridding Method. - The Cross Validate button is used to assess the quality of the gridding method. - The Output Grid File displays the path and file name for the grid file. - The Grid Line Geometry section is used to specify the XY grid limits, grid spacing, and number of grid nodes (also referred to as rows and columns). - The Blank grid outside convex hull of data automatically blanks any locations that are outside the data area. - 6.
+- The Cross Validate button is used to assess the quality of the gridding method. - The Output Grid File displays the path and file name for the grid file. - The Grid Line Geometry section is used to specify the XY grid limits, grid spacing, and number of grid nodes (also referred to as rows and columns). - The Blank grid outside convex hull of data automatically blanks any locations that are outside the data area.
+When checked, the Inflate convex hull by option is available.
+This allows the area to be gridded to be expanded or contracted beyond the data locations by the value specified.

+- The Z Transform controls whether the actual Z value or the log (base 10) of the Z value is gridded and how the Z value is stored in the grid file. - 6.
 Click OK.
 In the status bar at the bottom of the window, a display indicates the progress of the gridding procedure.
 By accepting the defaults, the grid file uses the same path and file name as the data file, but the grid file has a .GRD extension. - 7.
 By default, a Surfer dialog appears after gridding the data with the full path and file name of the grid file that was created.
-Click OK and the grid file is created. - 8.
+Click OK to close the dialog. - 8.
 If Grid Report was checked, a detailed gridding report is displayed.
 You can minimize or close this report.